-The Kickoff to Christmas Makers Market is a giant winter holiday craft fair at Abbotsford Exhibition Park on November 29th and 30th in 2019.
+The Kickoff to Christmas Makers Market is a giant winter holiday craft fair at Abbotsford Exhibition Park in November.

 Christmas Makers Market in Abbotsford

-Put on by the West Coast Artisan Collective, the Kickoff to Christmas Makers Market is an annual event featuring as many as 140 artisans and craft vendors.
+Put on by the West Coast Artisan Collective, the Kickoff to Christmas Makers Market is an annual event featuring around 120 or so artisans and craft vendors.
 It’s one of the Lower Mainland’s largest Christmas craft fairs and highly recommended for people who like crafts and gift shopping.

 One especially nice thing about the market is the fact that proceeds from the sale of admission tickets and the Breakfast with Santa sessions benefit the Abbotsford Christmas Bureau which is a great cause.

 Click Kickoff to Christmas 2019 for tickets and more information.

 Celebrating its second year in 2019, the Kickoff to Christmas Makers Market takes place in the Ag-Rec Building at 32470 Haida Drive in Abbotsford on the weekend of November 29th and 30th.